Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Recently we've encountered some issues regarding torrents not downloading while using VPNs.

-- While that's a quite unsettling (and even frustrating) issue, you'll be glad to know it's not so difficult to fix.
+- While that's quite an unsettling issue, you'll be glad to know it's not so difficult to fix.

 Recently we’ve encountered some issues regarding torrents not downloading while using VPNs.
 While this is not exactly unheard of, VPNs should be surefire tools against torrenting privacy breaches.